Understanding New Orleans: Part One

-We’re not Las Vegas (though Poker was created here, as well Bernard de Marigny did introduce the US to Craps here), we’re a bit crazier- and some would say dirtier- down here.
-We want you to have fun, and fly your freak flag high!
-But, remember that people do live here and call New Orleans home.
+We’re not Las Vegas (though Bernard de Marigny did introduce the US to Craps here); we’re a bit crazier- and some would say dirtier- down here.
+We want you to have fun and fly your freak flag high!
+But remember that people do live here and call New Orleans home.
 And we’re (mostly) kid-friendly!
 One of the myths is women flashing their breasts for beads.
-Yeah, it happens sometimes on Bourbon Street- but do note that it is illegal (and not something locals would do… and you don’t have to either!)
+Yeah, it sometimes happens on Bourbon Street- but do note that it is illegal (and not something locals would do… and you don’t have to either!)
 You can drink on the streets here, costume, go crazy- we locals do.
 But despite many rumors to the contrary, we do have laws… many of them are even enforced!
-But ask us about any type of adult-only or family-friendly activities you desire, we’d be glad to steer you in the right direction.
+Our New Orleans walking tours are both adults-only and family friendly… ask us about any adult-only or family-friendly activities you desire; we’d be glad to steer you in the right direction.

 Speaking of Beads…

-Don’t let the shinny roundness charm you.
+Don’t let the shiny roundness charm you.
 You can usually find beads for free, thrown from one of the many parades we have going on.
-And we don’t just parade during Mardi Gras, there are parades almost every month of the year for something!
-Look up a parade, and catch some beads!
+And we don’t just parade during Mardi Gras, and there are parades almost every month of the year for something!
+Lookup a parade, and catch some beads!
 Everyone that lives in New Orleans has a stash of old beads in closets, under the bed, or the attic.
-And along with beads, most parades have their own unique throws- catch them if you can, it’s a unique part of New Orleans tradition.
+And along with beads, most parades have their own unique throws- catch them if you can.
+It’s a unique part of New Orleans tradition.

 Lakeside, Riverside, Uptown, Downtown…